 "...they tend to disappear only to return again."

-These tumors are often present for months and are ignored by owners because they tend to disappear only to return again.
+These tumors are often present for months and may be ignored by owners because they tend to disappear, only to return again.
 They might be mistaken for an insect bite.
-In the ferret, mast cell tumors tend to fluctuate in size but are often 1cm (3/8") or less.
-They are usually circular, flat, and slightly raised masses found anywhere on the body.
-Some are very itchy.
-They are usually found after the ferret has scratched them and they become slightly ulcerated and bleeding, leading to a round sore that may have a crusty scab with hair matted over top.
+In the ferret, mast cell tumors tend to fluctuate in size but are often 1 cm (3/8 in) or less.
+They tend to be circular, flat or slightly raised masses found anywhere on the body.
+Some are very itchy and may be found after the ferret has scratched them.
+They may be ulcerated and bleeding, leading to a round sore and crusty scab with hair matted over top.
 If the scab falls off, the lesion may be red, oozing, and hairless.
 Once the scab falls off, the lesion heals, only to erupt several weeks to months later.

 How are they diagnosed?